znoxx/sleepy_nas/README.md

 Why it is needed:

 * You don't use your NAS 24x7
-* The purpose of your NAS is to serve you your files via network.
+* The purpose of your NAS is to serve you your files via network
 * Your NAS provides some noise (ATX-based builds)
 * Your NAS eats some electricity (x86 hardware)
-* Electricity costs money, better sleep is priceless :)
+* Electricity costs money, better sleep is priceless

-For sure -- spin-up and spin-down counts of HDD drives can be not the best trade-off.
-So, descision is up to you.
+For sure -- spin-up and spin-down counts of HDD drives can be not the best trade-off (but modern systems still spindown HDDs to save power).

+So, decision is up to you.

 ## Prerequisites

 * Modern Linux system (systemd is recommended)
 * Python 3.x
-* sysstat package version 11.7.4+ (older versions does not provide needed flags but still somehow usable after code modifications).
+* sysstat package version 11.7.4+ (older versions do not provide needed flags but still somehow usable after code modifications).
-* Working command to put system to sleep (e.g. `systemctl susped`)
+* Working command to put system to sleep (e.g. `systemctl suspend`)
 * Working way to wake your system (WOL support or even physical button)

 ## What script does